Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Dancing by Michel Galaret and Pupils of the school of Saint-Martin-Labouval

-Music composed by Julien Langlois
+Music Composed by Julien Langlois

 Cinematography by Alexander Viollet